ECSTeam/influxdb-nozzle/README.md

-# influxdb-nozzle
+# Cloud Foundry Firehose Nozzle for InfluxDB

+This nozzle will take `ValueMetric` and `CounterEvent` metrics from the Cloud Foundry firehose and send them to an InfluxDB Server for storage.
+It can be horizontally scaled, as long as the subscription ID (see below) is the same across all instances

 ## Build

-`./mvnw clean package
+`./mvnw clean package`

 ## Run

-Environment Variables
+Accepted Environment Variables

 Name | Desc | Type | Required | Default
 --- | --- | --- | --- | ---